COMMITMENT TO AN OPEN AND INCLUSIVE RESEARCH ENVIRONMENT

-The university stands in solidarity with the National Science Foundation (NSF) and National Institutes of Health (NIH) to ensure that all KU research and learning environments are free from sexual harassment.
+The university stands in solidarity with the National Science Foundation (NSF) and National Institutes of Health (NIH), and and the National Aeronautics and Space Administration (NASA) to ensure that all KU research and learning environments are free from sexual harassment.
 The university is also a member of the National Academies of Sciences, Engineering and Medicine Action Collaborative on Preventing Sexual Harassment in Higher Education – an effort to research and develop evidence-based policies and practices that move beyond basic legal compliance to address and prevent all forms of sexual harassment.

 NSF Requirements Regarding Sexual Harassment

 It is a National Science Foundation policy to foster harassment-free environments wherever science is conducted or taught, including at NSF-sponsored conferences, workshops, symposia, and field sites.

 Effective Oct.
 22, 2018, the University of Kansas must report to NSF any findings of sexual harassment, other forms of harassment, or sexual assault by an NSF-funded PI or co-PI.
 The university must also notify NSF of any administrative or disciplinary action related to a harassment investigation or finding.
 Notifications will be handled by the Office of the Vice Chancellor for Research in coordination with the Office of Institutional Opportunity & Access.